Skip to content

 Command What it does

-agr add <handle> -o Update a skill to the latest version
+agr add <handle> -o Update a resource to the latest version

 agr init Create agr.toml (auto-detects tools)